isamumu/starter-academic/content/authors/admin/_index.md

     - course: BaSc in Computer Engineering
       institution: University of Toronto
       year: 2017 - 2021
-email: ipoy@ucsd.edu
+email: poyisamu@gmail.com
 superuser: true
 highlight_name: false
 ---

-I am currently pursuing a Master's Degree in Computer Engineering at the University of California, San Diego.
+As an R&D Engineer at Qualcomm Institute - UC San Diego Division of Calit2, I develop wireless sensing solutions in software with the Wireless Communications Sensing and Networking group (WCSNG).

-I am interested in embedded systems and applied machine learning.
-Particularly, I am interested in working with hardware such as FPGAs which apply to state-of-the-art techniques in fields such as robotics, human computer interaction, and computer systems.
+I recently completed my Master of Science in Computer Engineering at UC San Diego.
+Previously, I graduated from the University of Toronto with a Bachelor of Applied Science in Computer Engineering.
+During my undergraduate studies, I also completed several research internships at institutions, such as the University of Toronto, the Hong Kong University of Science and Technology, and Nagasaki University, where I worked on various projects related to machine learning, FPGAs, and HCI for robotics.

-I recently graduated with my masters degree in Computer Engineering from University of California, San Diego.
-Previously I was an undergraduate student in {{< staticref "https://www.ece.utoronto.ca/" "newtab" >}}Electrical and Computer Engineering{{< /staticref >}} at the University of Toronto, with minors in Robotics and Artificial Intelligence.
-I performed research at the University of Toronto, advised by {{< staticref "https://www.ece.utoronto.ca/people/chow-p/" "newtab" >}}Prof. Paul Chow{{< /staticref >}}.
-Additionally, I performed research at the Hong Kong University of Science and Technology, advised by {{< staticref "https://seng.ust.hk/about/people/faculty/bertram-emil-shi" "newtab" >}}Prof. Bertram E. Shi{{< /staticref >}}.
-My final capstone design project was advised by {{< staticref "https://www.control.utoronto.ca/~broucke/" "newtab" >}}Prof. Mireille E. Broucke{{< /staticref >}}.
+I am looking for new opportunities in 2024 developer roles that will allow me to apply my passion and experience in software development to create impactful and cutting-edge solutions for real-world challenges.
+I am eager to learn and connect from and collaborate with diverse and talented teams!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.